patmaddox/rspec2rails2-dev/README.txt

   git clone git://github.com/dchelimsky/rspec-dev.git
   cd rspec-dev
+  cp repos.yml.sample repos.yml

+Take a look at repos.yml, which is used to configure all of the other git repositories that you'll need to do rspec-rails development.
+The sample file is configured to point to public github urls for each repository.
+If you have forks of any of the repos, or if you are an rspec core committer, change the urls accordingly so that you'll be able to seamlessly push to github.

+Once that's confifigured:

   rake git:update

-== RUNNING EXAMPLES:
+== RUNNING SPECS:

-In order to run RSpec's full suite of examples (rake pre_commit) you must install the following gems:
+In order to run RSpec's full suite of specs (rake pre_commit) you must install the following gems:

+* cucumber  # BDD framework for automating scenarios
+* diff-lcs  # Required if you use the --diff switch
+* flexmock  # Mocking/stubbing framework
+* heckle    # Required if you use the --heckle switch
+* hoe       # Required in order to make releases at RubyForge
+* mocha     # Mocking/stubbing framework
+* nokogiri  # Used for parsing HTML from the HTML output formatter in RSpec's own specs
 * rake      # Runs the build script
 * rcov      # Verifies that the code is 100% covered by specs
-* syntax        # Required to highlight ruby code
+* rr        # Mocking/stubbing framework

-* diff-lcs      # Required if you use the --diff switch
+If you're on windows, you'll also need:

 * win32console  # Required by the --colour switch if you're on Windows
-* hoe           # Required in order to make releases at RubyForge
-* heckle        # Required if you use the --heckle switch
-* hpricot       # Used for parsing HTML from the HTML output formatter in RSpec's own specs

 You can easily install all gems by using geminstaller.